-ArchitectureEmily Draper (formerly Emily Matt) is a Lawrence Tech alumna who now has the pleasure of teaching architectural history for the College of Architecture and Design.
-She is also a Project Manager for LAB Architects, a small architectural firm that specializes in telecommunications, with projects ranging from rooftop cellphone antenna installations to automotive charging stations.
+ArchitectureEmily Draper (formerly Emily Matt) is a Lawrence Tech alumna who teaches architectural history for the College of Architecture and Design (CoAD).
+She is also a project manager for LAB Architects, a small architectural firm that specializes in telecommunications, with projects ranging from rooftop cellphone antenna installations to automotive charging stations.
 She is currently working on her architectural license.

 Draper has worked in a variety of roles during and after her education at LTU, both in research for CoAD and in student support with the Academic Achievement Center.
 As a student she was the recipient of the ARCC King Medal for Excellence in Research in Architecture and the AIA Medal for Excellence in the Study of Architecture.
 After receiving her Masters of Architecture degree, she received the Pellerin Travel Fellowship which enabled her to go to Portugal to continue her thesis research on the dissemination of Portuguese Baroque architecture to and within Brazil.
 Her other research centered on Eero Saarinen and Minoru Yamasaki within American Mid-Century Modern Architecture.
 Broadly speaking, her research focuses on ways that architecture has served as a manifestation of social needs throughout history.